Genesis1231/eva/README.md

 - Image generation tool requires a midjourney account and a private discord server.
   Need include the discord channel information in .env file.

+- Add tools: for all langchain supported tools, you can modify app/tools/__init__.py built_in_tools list, If you want to write your own tools, you can just follow the langchain tool template, then place the file in app/tools/ folder.

-If you want to disable some tools that are not needed, just change the client setting in related .py file.
+- Disable tools: If you want to disable some tools that are not needed, just change the client setting in related .py file.

 ```python
     client: str = "none"
 ```

 ### 🧰 Exit & Shutdown

 EVA will shutdown if you say "exit" or "bye"